PardhavMaradani/vit-timetable-export-plugin/README.md

 This is a **Chrome Browser Extension** that allows exporting a VIT Timetable with a single click as an `iCalendar` (`.ics`) file.

 All the events are created as per the Academic Calendar for a given Semester, which includes extra instructional days (with specified day order), holidays and exam dates.
+Additional standalone `.ics` files can also be exported for **'Exam Schedules'** and **'Assignment Upload Schedules'**.

-The exported `.ics` file can be imported into Google Calendar or any other Calendar application.
+The exported `.ics` files can be imported into Google Calendar or any other Calendar application.

 - [Installation](#installation)
 - [Usage](#usage)